Dewey Barto: Early career

 Dewey came from a family of performers.
 His sisters Estelle and Ida were trapeze artists and contortionists, first as the Miaco Sisters and later as the Delno Sisters.
 His brother Charles played drums with several well-known bands.
 By the age of 16, Dewey was the youngest trader on the Curb Market on Wall Street.
 He gained popularity as a dancer in Liberty bond drives, and when his company collapsed during a financial depression, Dewey joined The Three Bartos acrobatic team.
 He initially used the name Dewey Swoyer, but later changed his name to Dewey Barto, a name he used for the rest of his life.

-On July 4, 1919, in Manhattan, Barto married Philadelphia-born vaudeville performer and dancer Myrtle Flemming Lawler (born 1898 – died 1931), half of the Grazer and Lawler song and dance act.
-Their elder daughter, Anna Myrtle Swoyer, was born in Philadelphia on May 10, 1922.
-She later changed her name to Nancy Walker, becoming an actress and comedian of stage, screen, and television.
-She died in 1992, aged 69.
-Her younger sister, Betty Lou Swoyer, was born on August 17, 1930, almost five months before the sudden death of their mother.
-Betty Lou had a relatively brief performing career before disappearing from public view.
-Not long after his younger daughter's birth, Dewey Barto was performing in an acrobatic act billed as Barto and Melvin.
-He began dancing solo in 1924 as "The Hectic Hoofer" and continued performing as a single with Fanchon and Marco enterprises in 1925.
+Circa 1922, just before the birth of his eldest daughter, Nancy Walker, Dewey Barto was performing in an acrobatic act billed as Barto and Melvin ("The Wielders").
+The act ended after three years in early 1925.
+Dewey began dancing solo in 1924 as "The Hectic Hoofer" and continued performing as a single with Fanchon and Marco enterprises in 1925.